 When women go through menopause their estrogen levels plummet, which could lead to weight gain around the waist and hips.
 Other hormonal changes that can lead to unexplained weight gain are hypothyroidism, Cushing syndrome, and increased cortisol production.

-Fluid retention, also referred to as edema, is another common cause of weight gain.
+Also referred to as edema, is another common cause of weight gain.
 Fluid retention causes parts of your body to look swollen, such as your limbs, hands, feet, face, or abdominal region.
 This type of weight gain may also be experienced by people who have been through heart failure or kidney failure.
 It may also be caused by certain medications.

 Treating Unexplained Weight Gain